marq24/ha-fordpass/doc/EVCC.md

 Make sure that the new created sensor `sensor.fordpass_[YOUR-VIN-HERE]_evcc_charging_code` will provide the correct status code (A, B or C) - you can check this in the HA Developer Tools -> States.

+-->

-### Finally, the sample evcc.yaml vehicle section for my Ford MachE
+### A sample evcc.yaml vehicle section that I use for my Ford MachE

 > [!NOTE]
 > This is my evcc.config vehicle section for **my** Ford MachE - In HA it's configured in the fordpass integration as `fordpass_[YOUR-VIN-HERE]` and so all URL's for the sensors in this yaml are prefixed with `fordpass_wf0tk3r7xpma01234` (obviously you must relace this with your own VIN):